jake-knerr/chess/README.md

 }
 ```

-#### Prefer to define fragments in the order they are applied to the component's HTML structure.
+#### Prefer to define fragments in the order they target the component's HTML structure.

 ```css
 .btn {